Heptazhou/SDSS-SpecViewer/README.md

 ### Keeping up-to-date

 The `dictionaries.txt` file is the backbone to this tool.
 By running the `update_dictionaires.py` file, it will access the most recent `spAll_v6_0_2.fits` file and update said dictionary file.
 This doesn't need to be done often, especially once the plate programs are done observing.
 As of 6/30/2021, the file provided here is up-to-date!
+Runtime: ~5 minutes.

 # Features to be added